chumajin/kaggle-VCID/README.md

 # 2. Select model and fold

-The following training code allows only one model weight to be created per model per fold.
+The following training code makes only one model weight per model per fold.
 Please specify the model and fold you would like to use.
 ※ fulltrain is fold 10.

 | model                     | image size | kfold         | cv     | public LB | private LB | usemodels(kfold) for inference |